Understanding OSHA Pressure Relief Valve Regulations

 Design Requirements for Compliance

-OSHA mandates valves be sized using precise engineering formulas, including factors like allowable overpressure, back pressure, and flow rates, per API 520 and ASME Section VIII.
+Valves must be sized using precise engineering formulas considering allowable overpressure, back pressure, and flow rates, as per API 520 and ASME Section VIII.
+Proper material selection ensures long-term reliability and compliance.

 Innovations in Valve Design Inspired by OSHA Regulations